agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 ### Exercise: Line fit to Daily Returns

-Finally, we revisit the scatterplots above that reveal visually how closely correlated (related) the daily movement of two stocks are.
+Finally, we revisit the scatter plots above that reveal visually how closely correlated (related) the daily movement of two stocks are.
 It's even better if can quantify this correlation by fitting a line to them using linear regression.
 Note the red line in the figure on the right; this was computed using one of